-But either way, if advocacy is the primary point in a work of art, I don’t view it as a work of art — it’s propaganda.
+But either way, if advocacy is the primary point in a work of art, I don’t view it as a work of art — it’s propaganda, for better or worse.
 And propaganda does less to inform the uninformed than to make a group feel good for what they already believe.
 Which brings me to Lil Dicky’s “Earth” music video:

 I don’t know what to say about this other than that it’s pure shit.
-Perhaps even worse than shit: at least with shit you can fertilize a garden.
+Perhaps even worse than shit: at least shit fertilizes.

 I’m not too familiar with Lil Dicky, other than his “$ave Dat Money” song, which is decent, and “Freaky Friday,” which is also pure, mineral-deficient shit.
 He seems like one of those “funny song” guys who relies more on low-hanging #HaHaRandom fruit (e.g., “The titty-milk cow was so haha random funny!”) and #Relatable observations than anything I’d qualify as genuinely funny or musical.
 I can at least dance to “$ave Dat Money” — I don’t know what to do with “Earth,” even though the music video outright tells me what to do with an end-scene Call to Action to visit WeLoveTheEarth.org for education and fundraising opportunities.